Medical Policy and Coding Updates

 InterQual Criteria

 The Plan will begin using InterQual criteria to determine the appropriate level of care for all planned procedures.
-Criteria within medical policy Site of Service: Select Surgical Procedures, 11.01.524, will continue to apply to the procedures listed within that policy.
+Site of service criteria for certain procedures will apply when listed in the individual medical policy.
 Prior authorization for all inpatient hospital care (surgical, non-surgical, behavioral health and/or substance abuse) continues to be required.

 Revised medical policies